prometheus/docs/content/docs/practices/instrumentation.md

 errors encountered.

 This is one of the two cases when it is okay to export a duration as a gauge rather than a summary, the other being batch job durations.
-This is as both represent information about that particular push/scrape, rather than tracking multiple durations over time.
+This is because both represent information about that particular push/scrape, rather than tracking multiple durations over time.